Azure-Samples/azure-search-power-skills/Template/HelloWorld/README.md

-﻿---
+---
 topic: sample
 languages:
 - csharp
 products:
 - azure-cognitive-services
 name: Hello World sample skill for cognitive search
-description: This "Hello World" custom skills can be used as a template to create your own skills.
+description: "This "Hello World" custom skills can be used as a template to create your own skills."
 azureDeploy: https://raw.githubusercontent.com/Azure-Samples/azure-search-power-skills/master/Template/HelloWorld/azuredeploy.json
 ---